esheldon/nsim/config/README.md

         - pretty clear the errors are underestimated.
 Will re-set the predicted error bars based on jackknife

-        - run-dg05r02. running.
+        - J run-dg05r02. running.
 Predicted errors now from jackknifed the run-dg05r01
             - looks similar

-        - run-dg05r03 new seed from /dev/random, some minor changes to priors functions.
+        - J run-dg05r03 new seed from /dev/random, some minor changes to priors functions.
 Going a bit larger error, 7.5e-5
             - ARGHHH turns out emcee will start it's own random number generator so this did nothing
-        - run-dg05r04
+        - J run-dg05r04
-            - same as 03 but new seeding actually in place now
+            - same as 03 but now actually seeding from /dev/random
+            - certainly looks random but errors are large

 older stuff
 -----------